RELATED PARTY TRANSACTIONS POLICY

 9. REVIEW OF THE POLICY

-The Related Party Policy and the threshold limits will be reviewed by the Board as and when necessary, not being less than once in every three years in tune with the regulatory requirements.
+The Related Party Policy and the threshold limits will be reviewed by the Board as and when necessary, not being less than once in every three years and also in tune with significant changes in the regulatory requirements.

 Company